icpc/ccs-specs/Contest_API.md

 ### API information

-Provides information about the API.
+Provides information about the API and the data provider.

 The following endpoint is associated with API information: